Skip to main content

 note

-Starting in 8.9-alpha3, Camunda 8 Run and default lightweight installs use H2 as the default secondary storage.
-Elasticsearch remains supported and is bundled for backward compatibility; OpenSearch is supported for Self‑Managed deployments but is not bundled in Camunda 8 Run.
+Starting in 8.9, Camunda 8 Run and default lightweight installs use H2 as the default secondary storage.
+Elasticsearch remains a supported alternative in Camunda 8 Run.
+OpenSearch and RDBMS-based secondary storage are supported in Self-Managed deployments.
 Enable the backend you need explicitly when required.

 Data flow